 The CFR includes any other long-term liabilities (e.g., PFI schemes, finance leases).
 Whilst these increase the CFR, and therefore the Council's borrowing requirement, these types of schemes include a borrowing facility by the PFI, PPP lease provider and so the Council is not required to separately borrow for these schemes.
-From October 2021 the Council entered a vehicle leasing programme with SFS and currently has circa £1.2m of finance leases within the CFR.
-These leased vehicles are replacing those previously included within the capital programme as capital purchases.
+From October 2021 the Council entered a vehicle leasing programme with SFS and currently has circa £1.7m of finance leases shown within the CFR.